masterjeef/easy-args/README.md

 ## Named Arguments

-Let's use the following command as an example
+Let's use the following command as an example.

     Application Email=git@er.dun